jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 Version 0.9.13
 ---------------------
 * iPhone 4S now is added to client table.
 That phone will most likely need the __com.apple.assistant.plist__ in order to get it in the database.
+You can do this by putting `cydia://package/mobi.macciti.assistantdelete` in safari on your iDevice, or just search `assistantdelete` in cydia.

 * Fixes and tweeks.